Fahim602/Fahim602.github.io/projects/Secure-Office-Network-Deployment/secure-office-network-deployment.md

 ![Network Plan](/assets/images/network-plan.png)
 *Figure 1: Network Diagram showing the planned layout of the office network*

-As displayed in figure 1, the network has 3 switches connected to a router, each switch is assigned to a department and has 2 PC's and a server per switch.
+As displayed in figure 1, the network has 3 switches connected to a router, each switch is assigned to a department and has 2 PCs and a server per switch.
 The departments each have their own VLAN, subnets assigned as follows:
 IT: 192.168.1.0/24
 Management: 192.168.2.0/24
 HR: 192.168.3.0/24